Skip to main content

 A thorough renovation

 Kommandøren was built in 1891 in Karrebæksminde as a typical Baltic trader.
-In 1972-1974 she converted from a cargo ship to a tour ship and reverted to her original Baltic Ketch rig.
-Over the course of her visit in 2025, extensive repairs have seen the replacement of many of her oak frames and much exterior planking, as well as the complete renewal of her transom.
-She also got a new 20 meter mainmast and a new main gaff.
+In 1972-1974 she was converted from a cargo ship to a tour ship and reverted to her original Baltic ketch rig.
+Over the course of her visit in 2025, extensive repairs saw the replacement of many of her oak frames and much exterior planking, as well as the complete renewal of her transom.
+She also received a new 20 metre mainmast and a new main gaff.

-On the deck, parts of the original cargo hatch coaming that were decked over in 1972 have been replaced.
-A new coach roof has been laid, with old beams used wherever possible.
-The wheelhouse has been temporarily removed, allowing repairs to the coaming and deck beneath to take place.
+On deck, parts of the original cargo hatch coaming that were decked over in 1972 were replaced.
+A new coachroof was laid, with old beams used wherever possible.
+The wheelhouse was temporarily removed, allowing repairs to the coaming and deck beneath.

-Below, her interior has been partially renewed, including a completely new heads with a shower, while her plumbing, electrical systems and hydraulics have been serviced.
+Below, her interior was partially renewed, including completely new heads with a shower, while her plumbing, electrical systems and hydraulics were serviced.

-As part of the recent renovations at Hvide Sande Shipyard, extensive work was carried out on the deckhouse.
+As part of the latest renovations at Hvide Sande Shipyard, extensive work was carried out on the deckhouse.
 The deckhouse frame was thoroughly repaired to ensure its structural integrity and durability.
-The repairs focused on improving functionality, maintaining the original ship, ensuring safety and promoting the long-term durability of these important systems on board.
+The repairs focused on improving functionality, preserving the vessel’s original character, ensuring safety and promoting the long-term durability of these important systems on board.

 Kommandøren-600x730